Mojo8898/scripts/README.md

 chmod +x ~/scripts/scan_machine.py
 ```

-Some automated scripts including the built-in nmap mapper require sudo to run properly.
+Some automated scripts including the built-in nmap wrapper require sudo to run properly.
 Add the following line to the bottom of your `/etc/sudoers` file using the command `sudo visudo` to prevent password prompts.

 ```
 kali    ALL=(ALL) NOPASSWD: ALL